 VIAC vs Finpension 3a – Which is the best third pillar for 2024?

-Until the end of 2020, VIAC was unchallenged as the best third pillar in Switzerland.
-And then came Finpension 3a, another great third pillar offer.
+VIAC was unchallenged as Switzerland’s best third pillar until the end of 2020.
+Then came Finpension 3a, another great third-pillar offer.

-I have already made reviews of these two excellent services.
-But we also need to compare VIAC vs Finpension 3a in detail to see which is the best third pillar in Switzerland.
+I have already reviewed these two excellent services.
+But we also need to compare VIAC vs. Finpension 3a in detail to see which is the best third pillar in Switzerland.

 In this article, I compare VIAC vs Finpension 3a in detail.
 We see their investing strategies, fees, and everything you need to know to choose!